HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search_v2_authoring/index.md

 ## Overview

-Search V2 Authoring, on its initial release for CF227, will be able to provide the following functionalities:
+Search V2 Authoring, as part of its initial release for CF227, offers the following capabilities:

 - Using the new Search page in DX once it is enabled.
 - Search with a query input field.